akazukin5151/approportionment/README.md

 - If you're willing to use nightly rust, you can use intrinsics to speed up the program.
 Remove the `.sample` from `rust-toolchain.toml.sample`.
 Run `cargo build --release --features intrinsics`
 - You can also enable optimizations for your CPU.
 Prepend with `RUSTFLAGS='-C target-cpu=native'` **if and only if all of the following are true:**
     - You're using the intrinsics feature
-    - *Not* using STV for 10,000 voters and >7 parties
+    - You're *not* using STV for 10,000 voters and >7 parties
+- Fused multiply add (fma) might speed up the program.
+Quick benchmarks for me showed that it was faster for non STV methods but slower for STV, which is why there are two separate feature toggles.
 - Try using [Profile-guided optimizations](https://doc.rust-lang.org/rustc/profile-guided-optimization.html).
 There's no code to add so it's up to you to provide samples and recompile.
 I suggest `config/config.dhall` as it has a variety of parties and all non-STV methods; and `config/stv-profiling.dhall` for STV.
 I used 1000 voters for both configs, and saw a 35% speed up for `config.dhall` and a 5% speed up for STV.
 Try using a more varied sample for STV.

 ### Development